Open-Attestation/documentation-website/website/docs/appendix/glossary.md

 - revoke an existing OA document
 - check for the validity of an OA document
 - transferring the document store to another owner

+### Know Your Customer (KYC)

+The know your customer or know your client (KYC) guidelines in financial services requires that professionals make an effort to verify the identity, suitability, and risks involved with maintaining a business relationship.